 Anita has a unique perspective on healthy living and lifestyle, as she has battled and overcome eating disorders and obesity.
 She shares her experiences in an effort to help others overcome the physical and mental health problems that can sometimes seem insurmountable.

 Additional Strength Exercises you may like…

-Tap an Amazon link on our website and if you make a purchase, Amazon will pay an advertising fee for those purchases.
-Amazon doesn’t charge you for these advertising fees and we sincerely appreciate your patronage and support! thank you!
+Tap an Amazon link on our website to browse.
+Please note that Amazon pays us an advertising fee for qualified purchases.
+And the best part is that Amazon doesn’t charge you for these advertising fees!
+Thank you for your support!